echo304/positrace-task/README.md

 ### Database

-- For the purpose of this test, I used sqlite3 as the database.
-So no need to setup any database.
+- For the purpose of this test, I used postgresql as the database.
+And it will be running with docker.
+So if you run the app with docker, you don't need to setup any database.

 #### Database initialization